mpchadwick/jekyll-pre-commit/README.md

 This check ensures that the `description` in the front matter of any post that is staged to be committed is unique amongst all the posts on your site.

+#### DescriptionIsGoodLength

+This check ensures that the `description` in the front matter of any post that is staged to be commited is a [good length](https://moz.com/learn/seo/meta-description).
+Specifically it checks that the description is between 145 and 165 characters.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/mpchadwick/jekyll-pre-commit.